usedoperative-sudo/flask-ipa-signer/README.md

 * **One-command setup:** Automatic dependency handling and compilation.
 * **Cloudflare Integration:** Secure tunnels for `itms-services://` compatibility.
 * **Easy Workflow:** Integrated with iOS Shortcuts for a seamless mobile experience.
+* **OCSP Checker:** Use zsign's new feature to verify the validity of previously signed IPA files, and to verify the OCSP status of the certificate used by the server for signing, and external certificates.
 ---

 ## 🛠️ Quick Setup